hanishkvc/prgs-docs-spreadsheetkvc/README.md

 The program requires python3, ncurses or equivalent and python-cryptography.

+It can run in the terminals of a linux/unix/macosx system.
+And so also in the linux terminal provided by windows subsystem for linux.

 ### command line arguments

 The program supports the following commandline arguments